marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 Let’s ensure that the part with the printed movies list is only shown when `initQuizStage` is clicked.
 This can be achieved by using the `stage` computed property and with the `v-if` directive in the template.
 The `v-if` directive validates the expression of its content.
-When it is true, the component is rendered and shown, if not, it is not rendered.
+When it is true, the component is rendered and shown, if false, it is not rendered.

 You can read more about Vue Computed Properties here:
 - https://vuejs.org/v2/guide/computed.html#Computed-Properties